garyd203/graphqula/README.md

 * fields with deferred execution (eg. takes non-trivial CPU time, or complex lookup from other fields)
 * unique name
 * server-side config for how to handle errors from child resolvers.

+intended for building  general-purpose API's, not BFF or other server-side rendered paradigms

+don't do unhelpful things by default.
+	prod-ready by default, and make it easy to find out and do anything you might want in devel (what even is in this category?) don't even offer things that are stupid (like bundling graphiql, or handling GET)

+batteries included
+	error reporting, name your technique

+dependencies
+	- we do want sophisticated depdnecy injection, fasatapi style
+	- do we want ot be couple to fastapi dependencies (neat for shared REST + GQL implementations, annoyign for everyone else) -> nah